 A. This course is a standard offering in the music curriculum of most community colleges.
-The course is a basic skills course in the performing arts and supports other course offerings in the Music, Theatre and Dance Arts degrees.
-The course provides individual instruction for students in these programs and encourages participation in the College's vocal ensemble and theatre productions.
-The course also provides training for personal enrichment and for those who participate in a community or church choir, or who wish to perform as solo singers.
+The course is a continuation of Voice Class I and provides individual instruction for students in the Music and Theatre Arts programs and encourages participation in the College's vocal ensembles and theatre productions.
+The course also provides training for those who participate in a community or church choir, or who wish to perform as solo singers.